-After completion of the course students will be able to
+After successful completion of the course, the student will be able to

-- Remember and understand the different aspects of the English language proficiency with emphasis on LSRW skills. - 2.
+- 1. Remember and understand the different aspects of the English language proficiency with emphasis on LSRW skills - 2.
 Develop communication skills through debates, oral presentations, group discussions and various language learning activities - 3.
 Analyze the English speech sounds, stress, rhythm, intonation and syllable division for better listening and reading comprehension. - 4.
 Evaluate and exhibit acceptable etiquette essential in social and professional settings.